kokmingchoy/TISC21/Level_1/README.md

 First we restore the file from the Recycle Bin (clicking on the "Restore" option on the context menu).
 The file gets restored to the Desktop.
-The Windows 10 virtual machine does not have 7zip or some other software that can work to decompress the contents of this 7z file, so I shall move this restored 7z out of the virtual machine and onto my host machine where I have more tools at my disposal.
+The Windows 10 virtual machine does not have 7zip or some other software that can work to decompress the contents of this 7z file, so I shall move this restored 7z archive off of the virtual machine and onto my host machine where I have more tools at my disposal.

 On my host machine (a Linux box) I run `file sentosa-sea-aquarium.7z` to confirm the contents of the file:
 ```